SAWStudio

-SAWStudio is a DAW (digital audio workstation) and is the latest incarnation in the SAW line of software.
+SAWStudio is a digital audio workstation (DAW) developed by RML Labs.
+It is the latest incarnation in the SAW line of software.

 SAW is the acronym for Software Audio Workshop.
 SAW was one of the first DAW products available for Microsoft Windows at a time when Pro Tools for the Apple Macintosh computer had virtually 100% industry market share.
 SAW's lower price appealed to budget-minded professionals, and SAW quickly found use in production and post-production studios.
 It was especially popular in the television industry in the early 1990s, often being packaged with a DAL CardD+ sound card and a Music Quest MXQ-32 MIDI interface for a turnkey, SMPTE-syncable 'CD quality' (16bit, 44.1 kHz sampling rate, full-duplex) system.

-SAW is unique among DAWs in that its engine bypasses much of Windows' kernel, with most of the program written in assembly language.
-This produces code that, even though maintained as a full-featured DAW, results in an executable file that is less than 2 megabytes in size, while its graphics dll file accounts for most of the program's size.
+SAW is unique among DAWs in that its engine bypasses much of the Windows kernel, with most of the program written in assembly language.
+This produces code that, even though maintained as a full-featured DAW, results in an executable file that is less than 2 megabytes in size, with its graphics DLL file accounts for most of the program's size.
 SAW retains a cult following and its user interface is praised by its userbase, but criticized by others, which has limited the software's ability to penetrate what has become a highly competitive market.
 Proponents of SAW extol its speed and reliability (infrequent crashing) in particular.